Diary of a Housewife

-Diary of A Housewife is a (2001) short film directed by Vinod Sukumaran.
-The screenplay is written by Mohan Raghavan.
-The cinematographer of the film is Santosh Thundiyil, who is one of India's top cinematographers today.
+Diary of A Housewife is a 2001 short film directed by Vinod Sukumaran.
+The screenplay is written by Mohan Raghavan, with cinematography by Santosh Thundiyil.
 The film won the National Film Award for Best First Non-feature Film of a Director in 2002.

 This film focuses on the concept of waiting and philosophical crisis of war.
 Through a young wife, it deals with philosophy of war, and the hopes and expectations related to it.

 The film revolves around three female characters; a young lady, and old woman, and a girl.